-With so many exciting activities taking place as well as Christmas shoppers coming to make the most of all that Birmingham has to offer, the city is going to be very busy.
+With so many exciting activities taking place, the city is going to be very busy.
 You can help to reduce congestion by thinking about when and how you travel:

 - Park and Ride services are available.
 For more information, visit the Transport for West Midlands website

 - Implementation of the City Centre Public Realm scheme

 - Lower Bull Street was re-opened, and bus services have restarted

 - Paradise Circus multi-storey car park is now closed